ublue-os/ucore/README.md

 ### `ucore-hci`

-Hyper-Coverged Infrastructure(HCI) refers to storage and virtualization in one place...
-This image primarily adds the virtualization stack.
+Hyper-Coverged Infrastructure(HCI) refers to storage and hypervisor in one place...
+This image primarily adds libvirt tools for virtualization.

 - Starts with a [`ucore`](#ucore) image providing everything above, plus:
 - Adds the following: